-Note: Although we will be covering multiple modules each week, all assignment due dates occur on Thursdays and Fridays.
+Most assignment due dates occur on Thursdays and Fridays.
 It will be in your best interest, therefore, to begin your work early in the week and hold yourself accountable for completing each module in succession.
 This is especially true in weeks with discussion posts.
 The material is cumulative, meaning you will need to complete earlier modules in order to make sense of the later ones.
 Do not wait until the last minute to begin reading and viewing lectures!